Limiting risk, Loving reward…

 3 - You have total control over your ChipX deposits

 Like the idea of ChipX, but also want to keep some savings in Chip?
 No worries.
 You’ll be able to totally control how much money you move into ChipX account for diversification.
-This means if you have £500 in Chip at 2% interest, and you choose to move half of that into your ChipX, you would earn returns of up to 8% on £250 and 2% on the other £250.
+This means if you have £500 in Chip with a 2% bonus rate, and you choose to move half of that into your ChipX, you would earn returns of up to 8% on £250 and 2% on the other £250.